lukaselflein/nesspy/README.md

 # Overview
 Since Nessus 6, automation of the Nessus scanner is very limited.
-This project uses the limited capabilities of the shipped API to build an automated workflow for vulnerabilitd management.
+This project uses the limited capabilities of the shipped API to build an automated workflow for vulnerability management.

 # Setup
 1. Install & run the Nessus Scanner on your local machine.